EdCanCe/Bullet-Hell-Shooter/.github/PULL_REQUEST_TEMPLATE.md

 - [ ] I have determined that these changes have no impact which have to be discussed with customers before deploying this feature.
       If in doubt, ASK.
-- [ ] Another developer has performed a code review on this PR and approved it
-- [ ] I have updated the related  cards in backlog, and will move this to "done" after merge & deploy.